RBK-Tunisia-Assignments/rbktn-01-23-technical-assessment-final-nourane-abderrahim/technical-assesment/README.md

 **Implement this user story by doing the following:**

- - [ ] Refactor the **Home** component to dynamically render the sample data in `Savory-Eat/src/data/data.json`.
+ - [ ] Refactor the **allrecipies** component to dynamically render the sample data in `Savory-Eat/src/data/data.json`.
 Each object in the menuItems array represents one menu item's details.
     - You may create additional components and/or refactor existing components as necessary.
     **WHEN THIS STEP IS COMPLETE:** please make a commit with the message "complete step one"